William FitzOsbern, 1st Earl of Hereford

 William FitzOsbern, 1st Earl of Hereford, Lord of Breteuil (c.
 1011 – 22 February 1071), was a relative and close counsellor of William the Conqueror and one of the great magnates of early Norman England.
 FitzOsbern was created Earl of Hereford in 1067, (Note: Fitz Osbern's entry in the Oxford Dictionary of National Biography questions whether he was earl of Hereford: "He was not even 'earl of Hereford', as he appears in most historical writing.
-The king certainly made him an earl (comes) in England in 1067, but the title was personal, not territorial, and he had comital authority not just over Herefordshire but probably throughout the southern shires where Harold Godwineson had been earl.") one of the first peerage titles in the English peerage.
+The king certainly made him an earl (comes) in England in 1067, but the title was personal, not territorial, and he had comital authority not just over Herefordshire but probably throughout the southern shires where Harold Godwineson had been earl.") one of the first titles in the English peerage.
 He is one of the very few proven companions of William the Conqueror known to have fought at the Battle of Hastings in 1066.
 His chief residence was Carisbrooke Castle on the Isle of Wight, one of many castles he built in England.